apache/doris-website/versioned_docs/version-2.1/data-operate/update/unique-update-transaction.md

 **2. Set `sequence_type`**

-When creating a Uniq table, specify the type of the sequence column.
+When creating a Unique table, specify the type of the sequence column.

 ```Plain
 PROPERTIES (